 #5 SBS Transit

 Take public transport (MRTs and buses) daily?
-Hop on the SBS Transit stock.
+Consider hopping on the SBS Transit stock.

 The most affordable mode of transportation, public transport is something the majority of Singaporeans are familiar with, especially during pre-COVID times.